Colin Bradley Artist Interview

 I began painting in 1979 and turned professional in 1982.

-Can you explain how pastel pencils influenced your
+Can you explain how pastel pencils influenced your art career?

 I discovered the pastel pencils when I was asked to do a pet portrait for someone.
 At the time I was using watercolour and found I could not produce the results I wanted.
 At a local art shop I spotted the pastel pencils and never looked back.